argoproj/argo-cd/docs/developer-guide/extensions/proxy-extensions.md

 It is also possible to send multiple values in this header separated by commas.

+Argo CD API Server will ensure that the logged in user has the permission to access the resources provided by the headers above.
+The validation is based on pre-configured [Argo CD RBAC rules][3].
+The same headers are also sent to the backend service.
+The backend service must also validate if the validated headers are compatible with the rest of the incoming request.

 ### Multi Backend Use-Case

 In some cases when Argo CD is configured to sync with multiple remote